axibase/atsd-use-cases/how-to/github/pr-report.md

 $..pullRequests.nodes[?(@.mergeable == 'MERGEABLE' && @.pullRequestcommits.nodes[0].commit.status.state == 'FAILURE')]
 ```

-The result sets are used to create two unique reports.
+The database uses the results to create two reports.
 One report tracks `MERGEABLE` Pull Requests which have passed all secondary checks identified by `state == 'SUCCESS'`, and the second report tracks `MERGEABLE` pull requests which have failed one or more secondary checks identified by `state == 'FAILURE'`.

-Each of these JSONPaths will return a unique JSON list which ATSD Rule Engine will convert into an HTML table.
+Each of these `JSONPaths` correspond to a JSON list which **Rule Engine** converts into an HTML table.

 <details><summary>View the <code>state == 'SUCCESS'</code> JSON result set.</summary>
 <p>